 You can try out Hulu with Live TV free for a week to see if you like it as a way to live stream FS1.

 Sling TV is definitely your best option if you want to spend as little as possible.
-You won’t get as many perks as fuboTV or Hulu, but it’s a great budget option.
+You won’t get as many perks as fuboTV or Hulu.
+And Big Ten football games are going to be blacked out.
+But it’s a great budget option otherwise.
 Sling TV has a free 7-day trial.

 What’s your favorite way to watch an FS1 live stream?
 Let fellow readers know in the comments below.